Manu123456789/damaged-aircraft-mpc/README.md

-# Damaged Aircraft MPC Controller
+# Damaged Aircraft MPC Guidance Controller
 This project explores how Model Predictive Control (MPC) can be used to guide a dynamically impaired (damaged) aircraft to a safe landing.

 The goal is to simulate a simple aircraft model, introduce time-varying dynamics degrade, and test how the use of a MPC controller can guide the aircraft to landing.